Uresiphita polygonalis

 Uresiphita polygonalis is a moth of the family Crambidae.
 The species was described by Michael Denis and Ignaz Schiffermüller in 1775.
 It is found in the Pacific, including Hawaii and New Zealand, Sri Lanka, Europe and northern and southern Africa.

 The wingspan is about 27 mm.
 Adults range in color from green to red.

 Larval food plants are mainly quinolizidine-bearing tribes of Fabaceae, (Ulex europaeus, Genista sp., Sarothamnus sp., Sophoreae sp., Sophora tomentosa, Carmichaeliae and Genisteae).
 In Hawaii they have been recorded on Acacia koa and Sophora chrysophylla.
-They feed gregariously among webbed leaves.